michealpwalls/bedtime-teddybear/README.md

 Technical Description
 ======================

+  Written in ANSI C.
-  Revision of the PiSpeakHC example sketch provided with the WaveHC library.
+  A revision of the "PiSpeakHC" example sketch provided with the WaveHC library.

     1. Added a button press counter (Digital I/O 6)
     2. Revised playcomplete() to return boolean false if button pressed during playback, else true